The Pfaffian Structure of CFN Phylogenetic Networks: Preliminaries

 \subsection{Phylogenetic Markov models and the Cavender-Farris-Neyman Model}

-In this subsection, we briefly describe the phylogenetic Markov models with a particular focus on the Cavender-Farris-Neyman (CFN) model.
-We begin with phylogenetic Markov models on trees since they will be the main ingredient for constructing models on networks.
+In this subsection, we briefly describe phylogenetic Markov models with a particular focus on the Cavender-Farris-Neyman (CFN) model which is the focus of this paper.
+We begin with phylogenetic Markov models on trees since they will be the main ingredient for constructing such models on phylogenetic networks.

 A $\kappa$-state Markov model on a $n$-leaf phylogenetic tree $\ct$ yields a distribution on all possible states that can be jointly observed at the leaves of $\ct$.
-These states are also called marginal characters, and are often interpreted as being the possible columns representing a single site in aligned sequence data.
-For example, when $\kappa = 4$ and the state space is the nucleic acids $\{\rm{A,G,C,T}\}$, each joint state is a column that can appear in an alignment of DNA sequence data.
+These states are also called marginal characters and are often interpreted as being the possible columns representing a single site in aligned sequence data.
+For example, when $\kappa = 4$ and the state space is the nucleic acids $\{\rm{A,G,C,T}\}$, each joint state is a column that can appear in an alignment of DNA sequence data for $n$ taxa.